npnl/PALS/README.md

   "desc": "T1FinalResampledNorm",
   "space": "MNI152NLin2009aSym"
  },
+  "HeatMap": {                                 # Settings for generating the heatmap "Reference": "/data1/reference.nii",         # str; Overlays the heatmap on this image.
+  "Transparency": 0.4                          # int; Transparency to use when mixing the reference image and the heatmap.
+Smaller values darker reference and lighter heatmap.
+  },
 "Outputs": {
   "Root": "/data1/pals/",                       # str; Path to directory where to place the output.
   "StartRegistrationSpace": "MNI152NLin2009aSym",   # str; Value to use for "space" entity in BIDS output filename.